-How to tell if contact lens is still in eye?
+How to tell if the contact lens is still in the eye?

 The importance of proper insertion and removal techniques

-Removal is just as important.
-Pinch the sides gently or use a suction cup tool if needed to avoid any damage to the surface of your eye.
-Always follow up by cleaning and storing them properly.
+Taking them out is equally important period.
+Pinch the lens gently on its sides, or employ a suction cup tool if needed to prevent damage to the lenses and the surface of the eye.
+Always clean them afterward and keep them properly.

 Signs that your contact lens may still be in your eye